The Portugal D7 Visa and Golden Visa are two extremely popular schemes that help foreigners move to and settle in Portugal.

 Family reunification: The Portugal Golden Visa and the D7 Visa allow your dependent family to be included in the application and have the same opportunities in a safe and stable country.

-Free movement within the Schengen Area: The D7 visa, along with Portugal’s Golden Visa, provides a unique opportunity for non-EU nationals to relocate to Portugal.
+Free movement within the Schengen Area: The D7 Visa, along with Portugal’s Golden Visa, provides a unique opportunity for non-EU nationals to relocate to Portugal.
 Once you obtain either of these visas, you gain the ability to enter and travel freely throughout the 29 different countries of the Schengen Area without the need for an additional visa.

 Residency rights and access to services: Obtaining a temporary residency permit will allow you and your family to benefit from a range of essential services, such as access to the Portuguese state healthcare system.